What's so bad about being stuck in your hamster wheel?

 This is how my body reacted:

 Just a normal life – or maybe not?
-It didn’t work out.
-I started burning out.
+Well, I started burning out.
 At, first, I became aware of some physical manifestations.
 I noticed

 • Sleep problems